tendrl-inc-labs/TetherDB/README.md

 ## Cleanup and Shutdown

-Always stop the worker to ensure data integrity:
+Always stop the background worker to ensure no pending writes are lost:

 ```python
 db.stop()